omundy/dig245-critical-web-design/topics/development/environment.md

 <img src="../../assets/img/browser-wars-2008-2019.png">
 <sup>Graphic depicting usage share during the 2nd <a href="https://en.wikipedia.org/wiki/Browser_wars">browser wars</a> (2008–)</sup>

-The web browser is the primary vehicle through which users will encounter your web pages.
-It follows then, that it is extremely important to make sure that you code and test your pages in the same environment of users.
-While it would be overwhelming to test the [many](https://en.wikipedia.org/wiki/List_of_web_browsers) different browsers, operating systems, and display sizes, lucky for us, some are more popular than others.
+Since the browser is the primary vehicle through which users will encounter your web pages, it follows that it is essential to test your coded pages in the same environment.
+It would be overwhelming to test every page in all the [different browsers, operating systems, and display sizes that are available](https://en.wikipedia.org/wiki/List_of_web_browsers), but lucky for us, some browsers are more popular than others.

 ### Discussion